Always run this code.

 print('bye')

-, how many times is 'hi'
+When a = 0, how many times is 'hi' printed?

 5. Consider the following code: